Watford Junction railway station: 1996 accident

-In August 1996, a Class 321 passenger train, operated by Network SouthEast, passed a signal at danger.
-An empty Class 321 coaching stock train collided with the stationary passenger train approximately 700 m south of Watford Junction.
+In August 1996, a electric multiple unit (EMU) operated by Network SouthEast, passed a signal at danger.
+An empty train of the same class collided with the stationary passenger train, approximately 700 m south of the station.

 2014 incident

-On 26 October 2014, a Class 350 electric multiple unit on the 06:42 service from to London Euston, operated by London Midland struck the door of a lineside equipment cabinet and suffered damage to a set of doors; however, no one was killed or injured.
+On 26 October 2014, a EMU on the 06:42 service from Milton Keynes Central to London Euston, operated by London Midland, struck the door of a lineside equipment cabinet and suffered damage to a set of doors.
+No-one was killed or injured.
 The RAIB investigated the incident, and concluded that the lineside cabinet door had not been properly secured during maintenance work the previous night.
-The investigation also noted that the maintenance crew were likely suffering from fatigue due to a pattern of consistent night-shift work, regular overtime, and short-term sleep deprivation.
+The investigation also noted that the maintenance crew were likely suffering from fatigue due to a pattern of consistent night-shift work, regular overtime and short-term sleep deprivation.

 2016 accident

-On 16 September 2016, Class 350 electric multiple unit 350 264 collided with a landslide, caused by heavy rain the previous night, at the entrance of the Watford Tunnel and derailed.
-Class 350 unit 350 233 then collided with the derailed train.
-Two injuries were reported, and trains were disrupted for three days.
+On 16 September 2016, Class 350 EMU 350 264 collided with a landslide, caused by heavy rain the previous night, at the entrance of the Watford Tunnel and derailed.
+Unit 350 233 then collided with the derailed train.
+Two injuries were reported and trains were disrupted for three days.